 Internet Calculators have certainly served their purpose well, especially in the past with calculating mortgages and loans.
-However, they can often be limited in their use in being unable to account the rise of inflation or varying interest rates.
+However, they can often be limited in their use in being unable to account for the rise of inflation or varying interest rates.
 It hasn’t been until recently that a niche in Australian financial calculations has been created.
-Plencore Online Pty Ltd introduces Financial Mappers.
+Plencore Wealth Ltd introduces Financial Mappers.

-Financial Mappers is one giant dynamic calculator which lets you enter and keep anything related to your personal finance and project results over a thirty year period.
+Financial Mappers is one giant dynamic calculator which lets you enter and keep anything related to your personal finance and project results over a fifty-year period.
 The calculator is so large, because of all the entries are interrelated so that as you make an entry in one section, the effect ripples through the whole plan.
 Once the data has been entered you can then use the modelling tools to manipulate the answers and build, ‘what if’ scenarios.
-Finally, there are numerous, simple to read reports which can be extracted using the data you have entered.
+Finally, there are numerous, simple-to-read reports which can be extracted using the data you have entered.

 The best way to understand the Financial Mappers calculator in comparison to standard Internet Calculators is by comparing the two in a similar scenario.

-If you are currently using an Internet Calculator and not entirely happy with your results, then we encourage you to try the Financial Mapper’s calculator.
+If you are currently using an Internet Calculator and are not entirely happy with your results, then we encourage you to try the Financial Mapper’s calculator.
 Gear yourself in the right direction

 Glenis Phillips SF Fin – Designer of Financial Mappers